Skip to Content

 What happens if I’m selected for FAFSA verification?

 In some random cases, your school or Federal Student Aid may ask you to verify the accuracy of the information you provide on the FAFSA.
-If you were selected for verification, you will find an asterisk (*) after your SAI and instructions on what you need to do.
+If you were selected for verification, you will find an asterisk (*) next to your SAI and instructions on what you need to do.